prassprass/restormerBA/README.md

 # restormerBA
 A modification model based on Restormer and BANet.
-This repository only containt the modification of training line code, the modified model, and utils.
-For the overal structures of Folders and Folders name, please refer to the original Restormer github below.
+This repository only contains the modification of training line code, the modified model, and utils.
+For the overall structures of Folders and Folders name, please refer to the original Restormer GitHub below.

 Restormer source code taken from: https://github.com/leftthomas/Restormer